Bingham-Research-Center/clyfar/fis/README.md

 ### Future
 * Aiming to release first operational version (1.0) by Dec 1 2024 for supporting the Ozone Alert system at the Bingham Research Center.
 * Create DOIs for operational version to cite the codebase in publications.
+* Training/AI part where FIS learns from forecast/observed values to improve predictions.

 ## Structure of configuration files
 The configuration files are divided into sections that define the fuzzy inference system.
 The sections are as follows: